Jennifer L. Greenblatt

 Roundup Products Liability Litigation

-Trial counsel for Monsanto in nationwide litigation in which plaintiffs claim the herbicide Roundup® caused a type of lymphoma.
+Trial counsel for Monsanto in nationwide litigation in which plaintiffs claim the herbicide Roundup® caused non-Hodgkin’s lymphoma.

 IVC Filter Products Liability Litigation